We're Pulling Tuna Out Of The Ocean At Unprecedented — And Unsustainable — Rates

 Miller says shining a spotlight on just how big that shift has been may end up putting added pressure on the regional fisheries management organizations responsible for managing tuna stocks and could ultimately help in ensuring the future sustainability of those tuna fisheries.

-"Also, that skipjack tunas dominate the catch at 50% of tunas is shocking," Miller says.
+"Also, that skipjack tunas dominate the catch at 50% of tunas [and all other fish looked at in the study] is shocking," Miller says.
 "They're healthy in all oceans for now, but their increasing catches are concerning for the future."

 The report also draws attention to the amount of bycatch taken in the pursuit of tuna.
 The study estimates that just under 6 million metric tons of shark were discarded as bycatch between 1950 and 2016 in the Pacific Ocean alone.
 Much of that was made up of blue sharks, which take many years to mature and produce few offspring.